 Table 7.
-Status of Major Species of Daursky Nature Reserve in Russia
+Status of Major Species of the Daursky Nature Reserve in Russia

-The water birds, fish and reptiles in the Daursky Nature Reserve are mainly found in wetlands such as Torey Lake, the Ulz river and the Borgia river.
-Torey Lake is a well-known habitat and breeding ground for a variety of representative species of North-East Asia.
+The water birds, fish and reptiles in the Daursky Nature Reserve are mainly found in wetlands such as the Torey Lakes, the Ulz river and the Borgia river.
+The Torey Lakes are well known habitats and breeding grounds for a variety of representative species of North-East Asia.
 Figure 15 shows the distribution of key globally threatened protected species in the Daursky Nature Reserve.